JanusGraph/janusgraph/docs/advanced-topics/custom-vertex-id.md

 ### Override reserved Character

-If you create a new graph (using 1.0.0 or later version), JanusGraph allows you to set `JANUSGRAPH_RELATION_DELIMITER` system property which can be any printable ASCII character.
+If you create a new graph (using 1.0.0 or later version), JanusGraph allows you to set `JANUSGRAPH_RELATION_DELIMITER` system property, a single character string which can be any printable ASCII character.
 Once it is set, JanusGraph will prohibit that specific character instead of the default `-` character.
 Alternatively, you can set `JANUSGRAPH_RELATION_DELIMITER` environment variable, which is evaluated if and only if the `JANUSGRAPH_RELATION_DELIMITER` system property is not present.
 For example, you can use the following command to set system property when opening gremlin console:

 ```bash
 JAVA_OPTIONS="-DJANUSGRAPH_RELATION_DELIMITER=@" ./bin/gremlin.sh